gemseo/gemseo/doc_src/extending.rst

 |g| features can be extended with external Python modules.
-All kinds of additional features can be implemented: disciplines, algorithms, formulations, post-processings, surrogate models, ...
+All kinds of additional features can be implemented: disciplines, algorithms, formulations, post-processors, surrogate models, ...
 There are 2 ways to extend |g| with Python modules:

 - by creating a pip installable package with a setuptools entry point,